AlexJoeb/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   1. The DOM (Document Object Model) is essentially the HTML document as an object.
+This allows us to maniuplate the website from JavaScript.

 2. What is an event?
+   1. An event is an action that is detected or recognized by the browser.

 3. What is an event listener?
+   1. An event listener is a function that listens for certain events and the function runs when the event triggers.

 4. Why would we convert a NodeList into an Array?
+   1. Some methods that can be used on ES6 Arrays can not be done on a NodeList.

 5. What is a component?
+   1. A component is a reusable piece of code that make your code more DRY.

 ### Git Set up